What is a Chief Product Officer?

 - Research that leads to informed decision-making across the organization

-How to Become a Chief Product Officer
+How Do I Become a Chief Product Officer?

 The path to becoming a CPO is extensive in terms of education and experience.
 CPOs generally have a significant level of education and advanced degrees (i.e., PhDs).
 Typically, they are in areas such as business admin, economics, IT, product management, marketing, psychology, engineering, and other related fields.
 They also bring many years of high-ranking experience within product management to their role, as well as excellent communication, leadership, and analytical skills.